 What is safeguarding?

+Safeguarding is aimed at protecting vulnerable children or adults from abuse and neglect in all circumstances.
 Safeguarding means putting processes in place to ensure that vulnerable people are not abused in any way, including verbally or physically.
+This includes all procedures designed to prevent harm, also refers to the process of protecting children and adults - by providing safe and effective care.

 Safeguarding as a general concept is to protect people from harm and the best way to do that is to put appropriate measures in place.
 This often comes in the form of a framework, which allows those involved to follow certain steps and prevent negative outcomes in a tried and tested manner.